9 Module 8: Literature In East Asia

 image

-(Photo by Shirou Aoyama, under Public Domain)
+(Photo by Shirou Aoyama, believed to be under public domain in the U.S.)

 Mishima drew attention in Japan and the West for probing his darker sides in Confessions of a Mask (Kamen no Kokuhaku; 1949) and The Temple of the Golden Pavilion (Kinkakuji; 1956) and his dramatic public suicide by sword in 1970.
 Abe Kobo (1924-1993) authored the Absurdist novel Woman in the Dunes (Suna no Onna) in 1962, about an entomologist who becomes entrapped in the bizarre world of a woman living inside a huge pit in a shifting sand dune.